PeterTM/mqtt-energi/docs/communication.md

 > eth.type == 0x88b5 && eth.dst == 71:b3:d5:3a:6f:00

-Once packets are captures, the payloads can be exported as bin files and analysed.
+Once packets are captured, the payloads can be exported as bin files and analysed.